Spiking Neural Predictive Coding for Continual Learning from Data Streams: Experimental Results

-In this section, we present a set of experiments that test the SpNCN's ability to generate and classify patterns, in both supervised and semi-supervised scenarios, and, furthermore, its ability to retain knowledge over a task sequence.
+In this section, we present two sets of experiments that test the SpNCN's ability to generate and classify patterns as well as its ability to retain knowledge over task sequences (see the Appendix for two additional preliminary experiments).